 - Essay writing (2 academic hours per week)

-- Please note that Literature is not taught as it is in your UK university.
+- Please note that Literature is not taught as it is in UK universities.
 It might be better described as ‘analytical reading’ – i.e. analysis of literary language

 Safety